Fractional fundraising leadership

 What I do as part of your team.

-An annual plan with realistic goals, a calendar your team can hold, and the strategies behind each revenue line.
+An annual or campaign-specific plan with realistic goals, a usable calendar, and clear strategies behind each revenue priority.

-Portfolio review, moves management, ask amounts, proposal strategy, and the next right step for every key donor relationship.
+Portfolio review, donor segmentation, moves management, ask strategy, proposal direction, and next steps for key donor relationships.

-Stewardship plans that keep first-time donors giving and longtime donors feeling known.
+Stewardship plans and donor communications that help first-time donors stay connected and longtime donors feel known and valued.

-A grants calendar, a prospect pipeline, and a clear plan for which funders to pursue, in what order, and why.
+A grants calendar, prospect pipeline, sponsorship strategy, and clear plan for which opportunities to pursue, when, and why.

 What To Expect